How to Set Up a Series LLC

 Obtain necessary licenses and permits

-Depending on your business type and the state you’re in, you may need to obtain certain licenses and permits for your business.
+Depending on your business type and the state you’re in, you may need to obtain certain licenses and permits report for your business.
 And often, each LLC in the series needs to have these.
 For example, some states require a statewide business license.
 In other cases, an LLC might need to get an industry-specific license.
 Or each series might have to get a local license specific to the city they’re in.

 In short, licensing requirements will vary, even within a series LLC.
 It’s imperative that you obtain the appropriate licenses for each series within the business to operate legally.